-This document describes corporate governance policies and practices adopted by the Company, while also providing a qualitative assessment of them compared with the best practices listed in the CMVM corporate governance code.
+This document describes corporate governance policies and practices adopted by the Company, while also providing a qualitative assessment of them compared with the best practices listed in the CMVM corporate governance code of the Portuguese Institute of Corporate Governance (IPCG).

-Section 8 of this report also includes the information referred to in articles 447 and 448 of the Portuguese Companies' Code (CSC), in paragraphs 6 and 7 of article 14 of CMVM Regulation No. 5/2008 (transactions of Directors) and in article 3 of Law No. 28/2009, of 19 July (Remuneration policy), in article 245-A(1)(r) of the Portuguese Securities' Code (diversity in management and supervisory bodies) and in article 5 of Law no. 62/2017 of 1 August (balanced representation of women and men in management and supervisory bodies).
+Section 8 of this report also includes the information referred to in article 447 of the Portuguese Companies' Code (CSC), in article 3 of Law No. 28/2009, of 19 July (Remuneration Policy), in article 245-A(1) (r) of the Portuguese Securities' Code (diversity in management and supervisory bodies) and in article 5 of Law no. 62/2017 of 1 August (balanced representation of women and men in management and supervisory bodies).

 PART I

 MANDATORY

 INFORMATION ON

 SHAREHOLDER

 STRUCTURE,

 ORGANISATION

 AND CORPORATE

 GOVERNANCE